 The idea is not to seek out fancy new ingredients or to try to recreate exactly what you see in someone else’s buddha bowl, the beauty of this meal is in the opportunity for creativity and resourcefulness.

-If you need a formula, here’s a general one to use:
+If you want a formula, here’s a general one to use: